AGRICULTURE AND STEWARDSHIP

 JOIN OTHER RANCHERS & FARMERS!

 If you are interested in learning more about wildlife and habitats on your property, contact us to arrange a free site visit.
-We have partnerships with 100 landowners in the Okanagan Similkameen and can assist with things from tailored information and assessments, development of land management plans and restoration projects as well as recognition for landowners who are maintaining natural areas on their ranches and farms.
+We have partnerships with over 100 landowners in the Okanagan Similkameen and can assist with things from tailored information and assessments, development of land management plans and restoration projects as well as recognition for landowners who are maintaining natural areas on their ranches and farms.